Steve Taylor Arts

 The splendid mature Arbor Vitae (Tree of Life) is a symbol twin, Christ.
 Jesus is the chiasmus of Heaven and earth, the Living Tree, the eternal Cross which fruits Life Uninterruptible.

-The Church is depicted in the scene at a distance, increasingly marginalized as She is more and more today.
+The Church is depicted in the scene at a distance, marginalized as She is more and more today.
 The emphasis shifts to the soul and to souls, who instead of relying on the material shelter of the Catholic polis, must more chiefly seek the support and guidance of Christ directly.
 This is the communication of the picture: have faith in kind, as Jesus recites in Fr.
 Scanlan’s prophecy above:

 “Are you ready to base your life only on Me and not on any particular structure?
 Are you ready to depend only on Me and not on all the institutions of schools and parishes that you are working so hard to foster?”

-Let not your faith in human institutions, man-made systems, or other earthly devices supersede your faith in God.
+Let not your faith in human institutions, systems, or other earthly things supersede your faith in God.
 Even when these things are not available to us, God always is – nothing can separate us from the love of God.
 Encourage and reassure one another, and be undeterred by the necessities of masks, closings, lockdowns, and other disruptions and challenges imposed by a pandemic.

 Jesus spoke to them once again: